-Scrapie was not detected in any goat in 2010.
+Scrapie was not detected in any goat in 2011.

-In total, 325 samples from goats were received.
+In total, 390 samples from goats were received.
+In six of these the flock of origin was not reported.
 None of these were unsuitable for examination.
 The numbers of animals examined within each category are presented in Table 1.

-The samples were collected from carcasses originating from 157 different herds.
-The mean number of animals tested per herd was two (range 1-8).
-From 38 herds more than two samples were tested.
+The samples were collected from carcasses originating from 168 different herds.
+The mean number of animals tested per herd was two (range 1-13).
+From 51 herds more than two samples were tested.